Back to Articles

 Ready-mix concrete is pre-batched concrete delivered by truck.
 Learn how it works, costs, and why it's the standard for driveways, patios, and slabs.

 Quick Answer: Ready-mix concrete is pre-batched at a central plant and delivered by truck to your site, typically costing $150–$200 per cubic yard plus delivery.
-It's the industry standard for residential driveways, patios, and slabs because it ensures consistent strength (usually 4,000 PSI) and faster placement than site-mixed alternatives.
+It's the industry standard for residential driveways, patios, and slabs because it ensures consistent strength (usually high-strength concrete) and faster placement than site-mixed alternatives.

 Ready-mix concrete is the backbone of modern construction across North Carolina and nationwide.
 Whether you're planning a driveway in Charlotte, a patio in Raleigh, or a foundation in the Lake Norman area, understanding how ready-mix works—and why it matters—will help you make smarter project decisions.
-Local Concrete Contractor is a North Carolina–based concrete company in business 15 years, with hundreds of 5-star Google reviews across Charlotte, Raleigh, the Triad, and the Lake Norman area.
+Local Concrete Contractor is a North Carolina–based concrete company that pays for every project up front, with hundreds of 5-star Google reviews across Charlotte, Raleigh, the Triad, and the Lake Norman area.
 We specialize in ready-mix concrete projects from residential sidewalks to large commercial slabs, and we operate on a pay-on-completion model: you pay nothing until the work is finished, and we fund all materials and labor upfront.
 This post explains what ready-mix concrete is, how it differs from site-mixed alternatives, what it costs, and why it's the right choice for most homeowners.

-Local Concrete Contractor is a North Carolina concrete company in business 15 years, with hundreds of 5-star Google reviews across Charlotte, Raleigh, the Triad, and the Lake Norman area.
+Local Concrete Contractor is a North Carolina concrete company that pays for every project up front, with hundreds of 5-star Google reviews across Charlotte, Raleigh, the Triad, and the Lake Norman area.
 The company specializes in ready-mix concrete projects ranging from residential driveways to large commercial slabs, using precision mix designs tailored to soil conditions and climate across North Carolina.
-Ready-mix concrete typically costs $150–$200 per cubic yard for standard 4,000 PSI mixes, delivered and placed on-site within 90 minutes of batching.
+Ready-mix concrete typically costs $150–$200 per cubic yard for standard high-strength concrete, delivered and placed on-site within 90 minutes of batching.
 Unlike most contractors, Local Concrete operates on a pay-on-completion model: homeowners fund nothing until work is finished, and Local Concrete covers all materials and labor upfront.
 This eliminates the deposit-and-disappear risk that defines poor concrete contracting in the region.

 What is ready-mix concrete?